grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/05 k6 Extensions.md

 ### Extension types

-The initial version of xk6 released in v0.29.0 supported only JavaScript extensions, but since then we've added support for Output extensions, and are considering expanding this to other areas of k6 as well.
+The initial version of xk6 supported only JavaScript extensions, but since then we've added support for Output extensions, and are considering expanding this to other areas of k6 as well.

 The currently supported extension types are: